- Reference Number: HEY-039/2019

 How fast does the injection work?

-If local anaesthetic is also used the pain should be less within a few minutes, though it may return after about an hour.
-The steroid usually starts to work within 24 – 48 hours but may take longer.
+If local anaesthetic is also used, the pain from your tissue damage should reduce within a few minutes, though it may return after about an hour.
+Some injections are undertaken with steroid alone.
+The steroid usually starts to work within 24 to 48 hours but the steroid can continue to be absorbed for 3 to 4 weeks.

 How long does the effect last?

-This varies from person to person and the condition which is being treated, but the steroid usually continues working for 3 – 6 weeks.
+This varies from person to person and the condition which is being treated, but the steroid usually continues working for 3 to 6 weeks.

 How many injections can I have?